sanity-io/sanity-plugin-markdown/README.md

   type: 'markdown',
   name: 'markdown',
   title: 'Markdown',
-  components: {input: CustomMarkdownInput}
+  components: {input: CustomMarkdownInput},
 })
 ```

 ### Customizing editor preview

 One way to customize the preview that does not involve ReactDOMServer
 (used by React SimpleMDE) is to install [marked](https://github.com/markedjs/marked) and
 [DOMPurify](https://github.com/cure53/DOMPurify) and create a custom preview: